-- A second booster is recommended for those 12 and up who are moderately or severely immunocompromised and should come at least four months after the first one.
-Those 18 and up who have received two doses of the Janssen (an initial vaccination and booster) receive a second booster of an mRNA vaccine (Pfizer or Moderna) four months after their Janssen booster dose.
+- A single bivalent booster is recommended for those 5 and up who and should come at least two months after completion of the primary monovalent vaccination series or receipt of a monovalent booster vaccine.
+Those 18 and up who have received two doses of the Janssen (an initial vaccination and booster) receive a single bivalent booster of an mRNA vaccine (Pfizer or Moderna) at least two months after their Janssen booster dose.

 - DHEC’s “You Make the Call” initiative encourages parents to talk to pediatricians and other trusted health professionals about getting their children vaccinated.
 The goal is for parents to gather all the accurate facts so they can make the best decision for their children.

 - Since vaccines have become readily available, there have been many false claims about their efficacy, side effects, composition, etc. More than 215 million Americans are fully vaccinated against COVID-19, and the most recent studies are still proving these vaccines to be incredibly safe and effective.